 History of Bloodroot Pet Cancer Treatments

-The herb Bloodroot (Sanguinaria canadanesis) is called so because of the reddish sap that oozes out of the root when broken.
+And, it gets the name “bloodroot” because of the reddish sap that oozes out of the broken root.

 Neoplasene Bloodroot Pet Cancer Treatments